NEUBIAS/training-resources/_modules/local_background_correction.md

 figure_legend: Local background correction using a median filter.
 Left - Raw data.
 Middle - Median filtered image (background).
 Right - Difference image (foreground).

 activity_preface: |
-  - Activity 1: background subtraction using a median filter.
+  - Activity 1 - Background subtraction using a median filter.
     - Open image [xy_8bit__some_spots_with_uneven_bg](https://github.com/NEUBIAS/training-resources/raw/master/image_data/xy_8bit__some_spots_with_uneven_bg.tif)
     - Compute a background image using a median filter
     - Create a foreground image by subtracting the background image from the input image
-    - Optional: Segment the spots in the foreground image.
+    - (Optional) Segment the spots in the foreground image.

-  - Activity 2: background subtraction using a maximum intensity projection.
+  - Activity 2 - Background subtraction using a maximum intensity projection.
     - Open image [xyt_8bit_polyp](https://github.com/NEUBIAS/training-resources/raw/master/image_data/xyt_8bit_polyp.tif)
     - Create a maximum intensity projection of this image.
 This will essentially create a background image, without the moving polyp.
     - Subtract the maximum intensity projection from the original image.